RePo: Language Models with Context Re-Positioning: Introduction

 We propose an internal mechanism for LLMs to reduce \textit{extraneous load} by re-organizing the positions of tokens.
-We formalize this process, termed \emph{context Re-Positioning} (\implname), as learning non-constrained position values based on information relevance of tokens, instead of using the fixed linear positions in prior work.
+We formalize this process, termed \emph{context Re-Positioning} (\implname), as learning non-constrained position values based on information relevance of tokens, in contrast to using fixed linear positions in prior work.
 To this end, we introduce a differentiable module $f_\phi$, which assigns a position value in continuous space for each token based on its hidden state.
 The $f_\phi$ can be independently learned for each attention head of an LLM.
 Trained on general data, $f_\phi$ learns to re-position tokens free from conventional constraints like monotonicity or integer values.
 The continuity of modern position encoding functions, e.g., RoPE \cite{su2024roformer} and ALiBi \cite{press2021train} methods, is key to the end-to-end optimization of $f_\phi$, as it allows these assigned positions to be integrated in a differentiable manner.

-We find that LLMs using the \implname method achieve consistent performance gains on tasks involving noisy context, structured data, and longer context.
-In our experiments, we continually pre-trained LLMs with the \implname method and several baselines based on the OLMo-2 1B model.
-Within the training context length, our \implname method outperforms other baselines by at least 6.24 and 1.16 points on noisy context and structured data tasks, respectively.
-In addition, when extending the testing context length to 16K tokens using the YaRN \cite{peng2024yarn} method, our \implname method outperforms other baselines by at least 13.25 EM points on the QA and Needle-in-the-haystack (NIAH) tasks and 5.48 points on LongBench \cite{bai-etal-2024-longbench}.
-Alongside these performance gains, \implname achieves comparable results on extensive general benchmarks \cite{wang2024mmlu, clark2018think, zellers-etal-2019-hellaswag}, which are typically short and require little reorganization.
+We find that LLMs trained with the \implname method achieve consistent performance gains on tasks involving noisy context, structured data, and long contexts.
+In our experiments, we continually pre-train LLMs using \implname and several baseline approaches based on the fully open-sourced OLMo-2 1B and 7B models, in order to avoid biased or misleading results arising from data contamination issues \cite{wu2025reasoning, dong-etal-2024-generalization}.
+On OLMo-2 1B, \implname outperforms \textsc{RoPE} by at least 5.4, 2.2, and 6.9 points on benchmarks targeting noisy context, structured data, and long context, respectively \cite{bai-etal-2024-longbench}.
+We then evaluate \implname on OLMo-2 7B to assess its effectiveness at larger model scales.
+The results show similarly consistent performance gains, indicating that \implname scales well with increased model capacity.
+In addition to these improvements, \implname achieves comparable performance on a wide range of general benchmarks \cite{wang2024mmlu, clark2018think, zellers-etal-2019-hellaswag}, which are typically short-context and require minimal reorganization.